KuanWeiBeCool/Algorithms/README.md

 # Algorithms
 This repository lists the famous algorithms written in my way.
+It includes:
+- Karatuda Multiplication